jchcdwgithub/MIST/README.md

 This is the path, relative to the MIST folder or an absolute path to where the Ekahau file is.
 ##### sheet_name
 There are multiple sheets in the AP Installation file.
 The name of the sheet where the configuration information sheet must be specified.
+##### device_profile
+This is the device profile name to assign APs to.
+This is required if the task 'assign aps to device profile' is being used.
 ##### header_column_names
 The names of the columns that contain the configuration information.
 There are three that are required for the current tasks:
 ###### ap_name